tkumar012/tkumar012.github.io/index.md

 My dissertation project seeks to understand how welfare programs in developing countries fundamentally change the way in which individuals make demands of the government.
 In particular, I study the political and economic effects of an affordable housing program in Mumbai, Maharashtra.
 This project has been generously supported by the [J-PAL Governance Initiative](https://www.povertyactionlab.org/GI), the [Weiss Family Program Fund in Development Economics](https://projects.iq.harvard.edu/wfrde), and the [Institute of International Studies at UC Berkeley](https://iis.berkeley.edu).

+You can pronounce my name THUH-noo or tuh-NOO (like "canoe"), your preference.

 I am also an avid distance runner and endurance eater.